 Each major department approves its candidates differently.
 In the English Department, your advisor will help you with your course plan so that you will meet all curriculum requirements.
 The Director of English Education will guide you through your application for departmental approval to student teach.
 Make an appointment with the Director as soon as you have decided to follow the teacher certification option.
 Contact the director of English Education, Dr. Melissa Ames.

 At the first meeting, the Director will set up your file and discuss the departmental approval process.
 This process is outlined below.

 Requirements for Departmental Approval (Beyond the completion of coursework):

 - In order to be considered for approval to student teach, it is imperative that you have earned a minimum cumulative GPA of 2.75 and a minimum 2.75 in English at the close of the semester prior to seeking approval to student teach.

-- Each candidate must receive a C or better in every English course.
+- Each candidate must receive a C or better in every course that will count toward certification.

 - Each candidate must be a member of a professional organization.

 - Each candidate must attend a minimum of two professional conferences before gaining approval to student teach.
 Please note that candidates may also replace one of the two conferences with attendance at three one hour lectures, with the approval of the English Education Director.